Springtails are charming little creatures that are, sadly, often little understood.

 You’ll need to maintain moist conditions and provide some food (and fresh oxygen in a fully sealed container) every few days, but other than that, they pretty much look after themselves.

-On the food front, you can feed them powdered food, like this Springtail Superfood Blend from our partners, Rubber Ducky Isopods.
+On the food front, you can feed them powdered food, like this Superfood Blend developed by our partners, Rubber Ducky Isopods.
 Or, there are a variety of other bug-based foods out there too.

 👉 Check out our guide, How to Culture Springtails, for more info.